rashmi-chauhan/baseline-assignment/README.md

 ## Goals

-1. **Fully universal JavaScript**: Coding style must be the same on the back-end and front-end
+1. **Fully universal JavaScript**: Coding style mostly similar on the back-end and front-end
 2. **Keep developers in a flow**: Hot or live reloading must be built-in
 3. **Consistent approach to Authentication**: All authentication must be built-in to the back-end with little or no reliance on 3rd party services
 4. **Consistent front-end patterns**: Basics like routing, state management, and unit testing should already be built-in so a team can get up and go quickly